sbairagi/kanbaan/README.md

 2. Technology used - Angular, Angular Material, Bootstrap, Html , Css, Typescript

-3. Description - It's a three column Dashbord Todo, In Progress and Done. click on add button to create task. you can drag and drop activity cards in other columns. you can edit and delete your card by clicking on the edit and delete button.
+3. Description - It's a three column Dashbord - Todo, In Progress and Done. click on add button to add tasks.
+You can drag and drop activity cards in other columns. you can edit and delete your card by clicking on the edit and delete button.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.